The Best Programming Languages that Will Dominate 2020 Development TrendsRaja

 This decision largely hinges on demand and preferences.
 However, it is apparent that demand often takes precedence over everything else, as evidenced by the almost consistently changing trends in programming languages on a yearly basis.

-Yes, Java still remains one of the best programming languages recommended to budding programmers.
+Yes, Java still remains one of the best programming languages recommended by top web development companies to budding programmers.
 But the rapid changes in the tech industry as a whole definitely impact their decision as well.
 For one, the rise of mobile is just one of the main reasons why there are certain 2020 development languages that take the spotlight at present.

 That said, here are the top programming languages and development trends you should take note if you mean to be level with what is happening in the world of app and web development or wish to know which ones are the most practical to learn not only currently but for the long haul as well.